dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The very best thing you can do for the whole world is to make the best of yourself.**
+**When you depersonalize abrasive behavior and see it as a call for help you become a catalyst for the best kind of change.**

-Anonymous
+Marilyn Suttle